b-mckenna/TMLS_Operational_AI_Workshop/README.md

 In your favorite editor, open and edit /models/product_classification.yaml.
 Change the name field from product_classification_example to product_classification_firstname_lastname

-*NOTE: If you created your own project, you need to run `continual push extensions/extension.yaml` before you push the model yaml in the next step.*
+*NOTE: If you created your own project, you need to run `continual push extensions/extension.yaml` before you push the model yaml in the next step.
+Reach out to brendan@continual.ai or jordan@continual.ai to activate the extensions feature*

 Once you’ve edited and saved product_classification.yaml, submit it to Continual from the CLI using the push command.